Meet our team

 Chief Executive Officer

 Simon has extensive experience in community development, capacity building, social research, governance and management.
-Simon has an MPhil with a research thesis that examined governance in voluntary and community organisations and contributed a suggested framework of governance for the sector.
-He has completed Post-Graduate Diplomas in Development Studies and Public Health and is an accredited business mentor with Business Mentors New Zealand and Community Mentors New Zealand.
-Simon is a coach of junior football.
+He has an MPhil with a research thesis that examined governance in voluntary and community organisations and contributed a suggested framework of governance for the sector and has completed Post-Graduate Diplomas in Development Studies and Public Health.
+Simon is an accredited mentor with The Mentoring Foundation of New Zealand and is the Chair of Wild For Taranaki and The Eat a Rainbow Foundation, he is also a trustee of Ngati Tawhirikura Hapu Trust, Flourish Taranaki, Start-Up Taranaki Trust, Access to Justice & Wellbeing Trust and a Director of Catalyst Housing Ltd.

 Andrew Brock